xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.programlistingdatamodel._constructor_.md

 ## ProgramListingDataModel.(constructor)

-Constructs a new instance of the `ProgramListingDataModel` class
+Constructs a ProgramListingDataModel from XML element data.

 **Signature:**